 How to Cook With Poblano Peppers

 Poblano peppers are especially good candidates for roasting.
 Roasting in the oven, on the grill, under the broiler, or over an open flame brings out the fruity flavors of the pepper and makes removing the tough skin a breeze.
 Roast until the skin is blackened and the pepper is tender but not mushy.
 Place in a plastic bag or a covered bowl until cooled to steam the peel.
 Use your hands or the back of a large knife to scrape off the burnt skin and discard it.

 If you want to keep the peppers whole for stuffing, use a sharp knife to make a T-shaped opening just under the stem and remove the seeds, then stuff with your desired filling.
 The cooked pepper can also be sliced or diced for a variety of uses.

 What Do Poblano Peppers Taste Like?

-Poblano peppers are mild chili peppers, registering at 1,000 to 2,000 on the Scoville scale.
+Poblano peppers are mild chile peppers, registering at 1,000 to 2,000 on the Scoville scale.
 For comparison, jalapeño peppers can range from 2,500 to 10,000 and tend to hover somewhere around the middle at 7,000.
 Poblanos are typically sold green and unripe, making them extra mild.
 They taste similar to a green bell pepper with a little more kick.
 Cooking poblanos mellows them even more, making them slightly sweet.

 Ripe poblanos are red and tend to be spicier than unripe, green peppers.
-They're often dried and sold as ancho chilies, and they add a peppery, slightly smoky flavor to dishes.
+They're often dried and sold as ancho chiles, and they add a peppery, slightly smoky flavor to dishes.

 Poblano Peppers Recipes